Senior Dental Care: Why It's Important and How to Make It Affordable

 Keep in mind that many dental insurance plans have deductibles (i.e., amounts you must pay before insurance kicks in) and copayments, although both are often waived for preventive services.
 Many policies also require a waiting period of anywhere from three to 12 months before you can access the benefits.
 Some do not cover the cost of treatment for dental problems you had before signing up, such as missing teeth.
 Plus, many plans limit the total payout to about $1,500 per year, which means you will be out of pocket for any costs beyond that amount.

-But if you need a couple of root canals, the NerdWallet article point out that the total bill could come to $1,800.
+But if you need a couple of root canals, the NerdWallet article points out that the total bill could come to $1,800.
 If your insurance policy covered 80 percent, your portion would be $360.
 Even if you paid $300 for the policy, you would still be saving $1,140 overall (assuming there was no deductible or copayment).

 However, if your policy had a maximum payout of $1,500, those two root canals would basically max out your coverage.
 So if later in the same year you ended up needing to get a tooth pulled or a crown installed, you would be responsible for almost 100 percent of the cost.